Clinical-Genomics/chanjo/docs/adapters.rst

 4. provide at least a basic `setup()` method that initializes the storage medium by setting up the necessary foundations, e.g. tables in a SQL database.

-5. come associated with an script automating the import/setup of elements and relationships from a source file.
+5. come associated with a script automating the import/setup of elements and relationships from a source file.
 The default adapter e.g. can import data from a CCDS database text file with one command.
 It's probably also fine to provide a baseline package for download online.

 Further information
 --------------------